A Short Field Guide to Vintage Schwinn 3-Speed Bicycles

 The Varsity eventually becomes a 10-speed road bike.
 The Continental name also comes back, again as a 10-speed road bike.
 Note: the 10-speeds are not considered related to the earlier three speed variations by the same name.
 These later bicycles are road/sporting bikes in more the European "lightweight" tradition than the American "utility lightweight" tradition.

 Schwinn dumped the shark blade front fender in the mid-1960s.
 Later bicycles have names like Speedster, Deluxe Speedster, Racer, and Deluxe Racer.
-The collectible value of these bicycles is lower than earlier bikes.
-Really, the decline in Schwinn's innovation for 3-speed bikes seems to have long since happened before we reach 1970.
-And by 1970, the basic 3-speed was old hat.
+The collectible value of most of these bicycles is lower than earlier bikes simply because the market prefers 1950s and 60s bikes over 1970s or 80s bikes.
+By 1970, the basic 3-speed was old hat.
 The 3-speed bikes soldiered on as utility riders, but the real innovation had long since moved to 10-speed road bikes.
 The bike boom of the 1970s would ultimately benefit 10-speeds more than it did 3-speeds.
 These later Schwinn bikes often turn up with blade-type "mag" sprockets, though later bikes may have reverted back to other designs by the early 1980s.
 By the 1970s, bikes had more plastic and more reflectors and corners were being cut.
 They're not bad bikes, but the heyday of the Schwinn utility 3-speed was long gone.
 If you need a basic commuter or grocery bike, these will work just fine, but look earlier if you want something with more deluxe features and more collection value.

 1. Thanks for this information, especially as I'm looking at a 50's vintage Schwinn 3 speed.
 It's a New World model in fair shape.